Research

 I obtained funding for one project related to this area of my research:

-* Postdoctoral Fellow of the Coordination of Superior Level Staff Improvement (Capes-Brazil): A New Semantic Field for Knowledge
+* Postdoctoral Fellow of the Coordination of Superior Level Staff Improvement (Capes-Brazil): Fichte’s attempt at a new language for philosophy and its contemporary implications.